 - Organizations that can assist with providing transportation for children to and from meal sites

-In 2018, the summer food service program sponsors served 1,264,826 meals and snacks, 35,418 fewer than the previous summer.
-Program sponsors, site locations, and partner organizations are crucial to meeting needs for families.
+In 2017, the summer food service program sponsors served 1,300,244 meals and snacks with a June average of 25,340 per day, representing a 5.4 percent increase from 2016.
+With the participation trend increasing, the need for program sponsors, site locations, and partner organizations is crucial to meeting this need for families.